• Skip to primary navigation

 • 3 cups frozen banana chunks

-• 3 tablespoons oat milk (or other plant milk)
+• 3 tbsp oat milk (or other plant milk)

 Prevent your screen from going dark